 14. Carles Gil, New England Revolution - $2.3 million

 The Spanish international signed for the Revs in 2019 and has been an instant success.
-He scored 10 goals in 30 games and was named MLS newcomer of the year and the Supporters player of the year.
+Carles Gil has 10 goals in 40 games for the Revs and was named MLS newcomer of the year and the Supporters player of the year in 2019.

 13. Gustavo Bou, New England Revolution - $2.4 million